DataDog/terraform-provider-datadog/docs/data-sources/synthetics_locations.html.md

 ## Attributes Reference

- * `locations` - An map of available Synthetics location IDs to names for Synthetics tests.
+ * `locations` - A map of available Synthetics location IDs to names for Synthetics tests.